-Justine Buck Quijada is an Assistant Professor in the Department of Religion, and an affiliated member of the Russian, East European and Eurasian Studies Program.
-She holds an MA in Anthropology from Columbia University and a BA and PhD in Anthropology from the University of Chicago.
-Before joining the faculty at Wesleyan, she was a Postdoctoral Research Fellow in the Department of Religious Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+Associate Professor in the Department of Religion, affiliated member of the Russian, East European and Eurasian Studies Program.
+I have an MA in Anthropology from Columbia University and a BA and PhD in Anthropology from the University of Chicago.
+Before joining the faculty at Wesleyan, I was a Postdoctoral Research Fellow in the Department of Religious Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Goettingen, Germany.

-Her research focuses on post-Soviet religious practice in Buryatia, urban shamanism, secularism and ritual.
-She is currently working on a book about how historical narratives and national identities are negotiated and reframed through rituals among the residents of Ulan-Ude.
+My research focuses on post-Soviet religious practice in Buryatia, indigenous urban shamanism, New Age neo-shamanism, secularism and ritual.
+I am currently working on a book about post-Soviet shamanism in Ulan-Ude, Buryatia.

 If you have come to my page because my students are visiting your religious organization, I thank you in advance for your time and patience with them.
 I firmly believe that no one can study religion without engaging with people who practice religion, so I encourage my students to do fieldwork.
 I try my best to teach them to be respectful.
 If you have any concerns, please contact me at email@example.com.